Uncrossed Multiflows and Applications to Disjoint Paths: Maximization Setting: Rounding and Hardness

 The result of Fox and Pach has not been published, however the proof is elegant and short.
 It establishes via a probabilistic proof (similar to a standard proof giving a bound on the crossing number of a graph) that $U$ has at most $3ek|\mathcal P|$ edges.
 Hence a greedy colouring procedure that removes the minimum degree vertex (which has degree at most $6ek$) and colours the rest of the graph inductively obtains a $6ek+1$ colouring.
 We were not initially aware of Fox and Pach's result and independently proved a weaker bound that $\chi(U) \le O(k^2 \log |\mathcal P|)$.
 For the sake of completeness we present this proof in \Cref{sec:colouring-bound}.

-Now, thus far we have discussed (simple) paths, but as we mentioned previously, understanding walk-multiflows is important to the problem model of uncrossed flows.
-It is straightforward to generalize the definition of uncrossed string graph and realization to walks (giving us {\em walk-realizations)}.
-We note that we do not include loops (from self-intersection) in $U$.
-From here on when we say uncrossed string graph, we mean it can arise via walks.

-Technically, Fox and Pach only state their colouring result when $\mathcal P$ is a set of paths, but the generalization to walks is not hard, though there is one technicality to consider.
-Similar to feasible vs. m-feasible, because of the possibility that a node appears multiple times in a single walk, there are two natural notions of load: for $v \in V(G)$, we define its {\em load} to be the number of distinct walks in which $v$ appears, and its {\em m-load} to be the number of occurrences of $v$ in the walk family (counting multiple times if $v$ appears more than once in a given walk).
-The Fox and Pach proof (and our colouring result in the appendix) actually only requires the load to be at most $k$ to get the colouring.

-We now use the colouring result to establish an approximate integer decomposition property and prove the following theorem, which is a generalization of \Cref{thm:MEDP} for the node-capacitated case.
+We now use the colouring result to establish an approximate integer decomposition property and prove the following theorem, which is a generalization of \Cref{thm:MEDP} with weighted profits on $E(H)$.

 \begin{theorem} There exists a universal constant $\gamma \ge 1$ such that the following holds.
-Let $(G, H, u)$ be a planar maximization instance of LP (\ref{eqn:lp-max-node}), equipped with per-unit profits $w(h) \ge 0$ for $h \in E(H)$.
-Let $f$ be a feasible uncrossed walk-multiflow.
-There exists a feasible integral walk-multiflow $f^*$ that is uncrossed\footnote{Recall, we can short-circuit this flow to a path-multiflow, though we cannot guarantee it will remain uncrossed.} and whose value with respect to $w$ is at least $\frac 1 \gamma$ times that of $f$.
-This solution can be computed in polynomial time if the capacities are unit-valued. \end{theorem}
+Let $(G, H, u)$ be a planar maximization instance where $u$ is integral, equipped with per-unit profits $w(h) \ge 0$ for $h \in E(H)$.
+Let $f$ be a feasible uncrossed multiflow.
+There exists a feasible integral multiflow $f^*$ that is uncrossed and achieves value $|f^*|_w \ge \frac 1 \gamma |f|_w$.
+This solution can be computed in polynomial time. \end{theorem}

+\begin{proof} We first present the case where the capacities are unit-valued $u = \vec 1$.
+We show how to handle general capacities at the end of the proof.